Technical deep dives into building a unified embedded OS in Rust — from reverse engineering a 2004 handheld to streaming video inside a game engine.

 Forking and hardening a Rust SDK for PSP homebrew — fixing LLVM memcpy recursion on MIPS, weak import stub flags that break real hardware, DNS byte-order bugs, and building 38 high-level modules with RAII resource management.

-Deep hardware RE of the PSP's USB subsystem — decrypting Sony's firmware, discovering undocumented OHCI registers, and building a working custom USB device driver in Rust for thin client communication.
+Deep hardware RE of the PSP's USB subsystem — decrypting Sony's firmware, discovering a MUSB OTG controller and that accessories use side contact pads (not USB VBUS) for power, and building a custom USB device driver in Rust.

 A deep architectural walkthrough of the five backend traits — how 13 required methods, 39 optional primitives, and 8 extension traits enable one codebase to render across SDL3, Canvas 2D, PSP hardware, and a software framebuffer.